tobias-weiss-ai-xr/opendesk-edu/docs/migrations.md

 > **Note**<br>
 > openDesk v1.8.0 adds even more options under `functional.groupware.*` while retaining the current default behaviour.

-#### New application default: Fileshare module apps "Spreed" and "Comments" no longer enabled by default
+#### New application default: Nextcloud apps "Spreed" and "Comments" no longer enabled by default

 **Target group:** All openDesk deployments using the fileshare module.

-The following fileshare module apps/functions are no longer enabled by default.
+The following Nextcloud apps/functions are no longer enabled by default.
 Please check if they are required in your deployment, i.e. are used by the user:

 * [Spreed](https://apps.nextcloud.com/apps/spreed): Used in openDesk to provide a chat tab to the file/directory details pane in the fileshare application.
 * Comments: Core app that lets users leave comments in the activity tab of the file/directory details pane.